isislovecruft/aeonflux/README.md

 // keys can be rotated to rerandomise the encrypted attributes. let (keypair, master_secret) = SymmetricKeypair::generate(&system_parameters, &mut rng);

-// For this presentation, we're going to mark the 5th attribute, a scalar, as being
+// For this presentation, we're going to encrypt the plaintext (the fourth attribute)
+// and also mark the first attribute, a scalar, as being hidden.
+Remember that
-// hidden.
-credential.hide_attribute(5);
+// indexing starts at 0.
+credential.hide_attribute(0);
+credential.hide_attribute(3);

 // The user now creates a presentation of the credential to give to the issuer. let presentation = credential.show(&system_parameters, &issuer_parameters, Some(&keypair), &mut rng).unwrap();